geotrellis/geotrellis-site/docs/documentation/python-geotrellis/index.rst

   NOTICE: Loading raster with width 979, height 1400
   >

 This will produce two files, slope.arg and slope.json.
-The data type of the ARG will be ``float32``; this is because the GeoTIFF file has type float32 (you can check this gdalinfo).
+The data type of the ARG will be ``float32``; this is because the GeoTIFF file has type float32 (you can check this with ``gdalinfo``).

 If we want to create a Double raster version that was comprised of 256 x 256 tiles, we could run the command with the rows and columns per tile: